schart/Wiki-Note/README.md

         But we create stack of "I wanna delete notes" for deleted when server not busy.

         Then user wanna get the record of note in read at later box, we should get notes but if Status equal to "True" value.
 If equal to "FALSE", we must keep in stack for will delete.

+About Notification:
+        If notification "ForWhose" value equal to 0 that notification get mean "for everyone", but "ForWhose" value if equal to "spesific a user id" get secret for this user.